bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ```

-## Filtering
-Filtering, when used, is applied to the original items array data, and hence it is not
-possible to filter data based on custom rendering of virtual columns.
-The items row data
-is stringified and the filter searches that stringified data (excluding any properties
-that begin with an underscore (`_`) and the deprecated property `state`.

-The `filter` can be a string, a `RegExp` or a `function` reference.
-If a function
-is provided, the first argument is the original item record data object.
-The
-function should return `true` if the record matches your criteria or `false` if
-the record is to be filtered out.

-When local filtering is applied, and the resultant number of items change, `<b-table>`
-will emit the `filtered` event, passing a single argument which is the complete list of
-items passing the filter routine.
-Treat this argument as read-only.

 ## Sorting
 As mentioned above in the [**Fields**](#fields-column-definitions-) section above,
 you can make columns sortable.
 Clicking on a sortable column header will sort the